martijnmeeldijk/TI-oplossingen/Master/projectmanagement.md

 # Questions

-> On what types of projects does SRA work the best?
+> 1. On what types of projects does SRA work the best?

 Highly parallel projects.

-> What is the difference between fixed duration and fixed work?

-> Why does PERT/CPM often underestimate the total project duration?
+> 2. Why does PERT/CPM often underestimate the total project duration?

 The PERT/CPM approach often leads to **underestimating** the total **project** **duration**, which obviously results in time overruns in practice.
 There are several reasons for this: